 - I allow an extra year, just to be sure, which puts it over 100,000 chances for a book to be chosen.
 If, after that many opportunities it hasn’t been checked out, it’s cluttering the shelf and preventing other books from being noticed.

-For my population & collection, I choose 0-5 checkouts because my minimum appeal number is 2 students/year.
+I choose 0-5 checkouts because my minimum appeal number is 2 students/year.
 I figure, if a student likes a book, they’ll tell a friend about it.
 If that happens each year for 3 years, the book will be checked out 6 times and I’ll leave it on the shelf.
 Fewer than that isn’t worth the shelf space.
 Even if a book had high circulation after initial purchase, when it’s checked out fewer and fewer times within any 4-year period, then it’s lost its appeal and needs to go.

 HOW TO WEED FICTION